TheNewYorkerFlute/starter-research-group/content/home/welcome.md

   css_class:
 ---

-My research focuses on the design and investigation of synthetic quantum systems as well as quantum many-body systems in general.
+My research focuses on the design, control and investigation of synthetic quantum systems/quantum many-body systems.